Euclid Quick Data Release (Q1). The Strong Lensing Discovery Engine C: Finding lenses with machine learning: Data

-A second set of simulations (S2) was created using the \texttt{GLAMER} lensing code \citep{glamerm,glamerp}.
-These simulations started by cutting out $200\times 200$ pixel images of all the observed galaxies with \IE < 22.
-Each image was matched to an object in the Flagship simulation \citep{EuclidSkyFlagship} with a nearest neighbour algorithm in the space of all magnitudes in all four bands, ellipticity, and redshift, when available for the observed galaxy.
+{ A second set of simulations (S2) was created using the \texttt{GLAMER} lensing code \citep{glamerm,glamerp}.
+These simulations started by cutting out $200\times 200$ pixel images of all the observed galaxies with \IE < 22, with some additional cuts to remove stars and reduce the number of face on spirals.
+The resulting sample of galaxies exhibited a range of morphologies, including elliptical and disc galaxies, and reflect the diversity of galaxy morphologies in the Universe.} Each image was matched to an object in the Flagship simulation \citep{EuclidSkyFlagship} with a nearest-neighbour algorithm in the space of all magnitudes in all four bands, ellipticity, and redshift, when available for the observed galaxy.
 The parameters of the Flagship galaxy and dark matter halo were then used to construct a mass model for the lens.
 The mass model consisted of a baryonic part in the form of a Sérsic profile and a dark matter halo in the form of a Navarro--Frenk--White profile \citep{nfw}.
 The position angle was set to that measured in the data.
 A source redshift was drawn from a distribution fit to the COSMOS 2020 \texttt{FARMER} catalogue $I$-band number counts \citep{weaver2022}.
 Rays were then shot through the mass profile to the source redshift.
 The caustics and critical curves were found.
 The lens was rejected if the Einstein radius was less than \ang{;;0.5}.
-The Einstein radius is defined as the radius of a circle that has the same area as the area within the tangential critical curve.
-A source was then selected and placed near or in the tangential caustic.
-The sources were modelled with multiple Sérsic profiles.
-The image of the lensed object was then convolved with the local PSF, and Poisson noise was added.
-The simulations were performed at $4 \times$ the resolution of VIS \IE, then downsampled to the respective resolutions for VIS and NISP before being convolved with the PSFs.
-The NISP images were then interpolated to the higher VIS \IE resolution using a \texttt{BILINEAR} interpolation kernel, similar to the processing of the real \Euclid data.
-Another rejection step was taken after combining the lensed image with the original data image.
-Cases where the lensed image was too low in signal-to-noise or in contrast to the lens galaxy light were removed when visually inspecting the images.
+A source was then selected and placed near or in the tangential caustic. { The source's surface brightness was represented by between one and four Sérsic profiles.
+To emulate some of the complex morphologies of high-redshift sources, the number of Sérsic profiles, their relative brightnesses, and their positions were generated randomly from distributions tuned by eye.
+Their total brightnesses and overall sizes were based on randomly selected sources from the Hubble Ultra Deep Field with similar redshifts (see \citealt{2008AandA…482..403M,2010AandA…514A..93M} for a discussion of this sample).
+The source redshifts were set to five, allowing the distribution of lens redshifts and mass parameters as well as source sizes and brightnesses to provide the variation in lens properties.} The image of the lensed object was then convolved with the local PSF, and Poisson noise was added. {The simulations were performed at $4 \times$ the resolution of VIS \IE, then downsampled to the respective resolutions for VIS and NISP before being convolved with the PSFs.
+The NISP images were then interpolated to the higher VIS \IE resolution using a \texttt{BILINEAR} interpolation kernel, similar to the processing of the real \Euclid data.} Another rejection step was taken after combining the lensed image with the original data image.
+Cases where the lensed image was too low in signal-to-noise or in contrast to the lens galaxy light were removed {when visually inspecting the images}.
 In these simulations, the mass of neighbouring objects was not included.
-See Metcalf {et al.} (2025. in prep.) for more details on these and related simulations.
-5363 images were created without any augmentation.
+See Metcalf {et al.} (2025. in prep.) for more details on these and related simulations. {5363} images were created without any augmentation.